 Maine Gambling Laws + Statutes

 It’s a funny thing, but when asking most residents of Maine about the laws in their state regarding gambling, they flat out can’t tell you whether it’s legal or not.
 All across the United States, the laws on the subject have become convoluted and are often subject to misinterpretation.
-While most US citizens and residents of Maine especially claim to have an interest in gambling, most do not take part, fearing more than anything else that they should be discovered and thrown in jail.
+While most US citizens and residents of Maine especially claim to have an interest in gambling, most do not take part, fearing more than anything else that they should be discovered and thrown in jail for violating Maine gambling laws.

 Surely, a long jail sentence merely for putting a couple dollars down on a hand of poker or the spin of a roulette wheel isn’t a high probability.
 However, more often than not, thanks to difficult to understand legislation and a wealth of poorly worded information coupled with poor assumptions, that is the popular belief amongst most residents of Maine.
 This page was written to help give the Pine Tree State’s residents a better idea of the legislation that governs their daily life and, at least in theory, keeps them from enjoying a responsible gambling hobby.